 Are you an avid coffee lover?
 If so we have some news that is sure to set you in a frenzy.
-According to CNN, “The owner of big brands like Folgers and Cafe Bustelo will raise prices by an average of six percent.”
-Yes, you read that correctly.
-What this means to coffee drinkers is that a 15 dollar bag of coffee (ground or whole bean) is going to cost you a buck more than it once did.
+According to Bloomberg, “Top Coffee Producers’ Supply Woes Send Price Volatility Surging” Yes, you read that correctly.
+What this means to coffee drinkers is that a 15 dollar bag of coffee (ground or whole bean) is going to cost you more than it once did.

-But this is only Folgers and Cafe Bustelo, right?
+But this is only arabica coffee, right?
 Well not necessarily.

-If history is any indication of what the future will bring (and we know it is), then all of the smaller coffee companies will have to follow suit.
-In fact, the smaller companies may need to raise prices even more than the estimated six percent.
+If history is any indication of what the future will bring (and we know it is), then all of the smaller coffee varieties will have to follow suit.
+In fact, the smaller brands may need to raise prices even more than the estimated rise.
 We could go into detail, but this is not a post on the intricacies of modern day economics and the laws governing it.

 Store your coffee long term